applanga/applanga-react-native/README.md

 ## Usage

+#### 0. The Example app

+In this repo you will find an example app named 'BasicExampleApp'.
+In this app you will find examples of all techniques explained below.
+We reccomend taking a look, particularly at the string file mapping and init process, before you start using the plugin in your own project.

 #### 1. Understanding the flow of the ApplangaSDK

 The applanga_settings.applanga file, that you added to your app earlier in this process, contains all the languages and translations that are present in the Applanga dashboard at the time you download the file.
 This data is then entered into a database on the device.